ColinTalbert/Notebooks/readme.md

-### This repository contains a collection of Jupyter notebooks, created for various projects and explorations.
+## A random collection of Jupyter notebooks, created for various projects and explorations.

-#### They are intended for the purpose of demonostrating and sharing various data access, visualization, and other technologies.
+    These notebooks are for rememboring, demonostrating and sharing various data access, visualization, or other technologies.
+    One step more discoverable than a gist, one step less permanent than a legitimate project repo.

+### Author
+Colin Talbert <talbertc@usgs.gov>

 <br>
 <br>